Ehlers-Danlos Syndrome and knee replacement complications

 - After 6 weeks, the patient again experienced increased stability; however, she did experience tenderness of the medial collateral ligament which was treated with a hinged knee brace which led to satisfactory function.

-- At final follow-up after the last surgery, both knees were stable, on the left side with a 15 mm liner insert and on the right side liner 20 mm insert.
+- At the final follow-up after the last surgery, both knees were stable, on the left side with a 15 mm liner insert and on the right side liner a 20 mm insert.

-“I have finally been diagnosed with Ehlers-Danlos Syndromes and I am just as confused as before.”
+“I have finally been diagnosed with Ehlers-Danlos Syndrome and I am just as confused as before.”

-One of the incredible things about Ehlers-Danlos Syndromes is the amount of confusion it can create in some patients and their doctors.
-A person will contact us having an idea that there are different classifications of Ehlers-Danlos Syndromes but unsure which one impacts them.
-Once in a while we will hear a patient say that they never got a classification because their primary doctor told them the classifications didn’t matter because there is nothing that can be done about it, there are no effective treatments.
+One of the incredible things about Ehlers-Danlos syndrome is the amount of confusion it can create in some patients and their doctors.
+A person will contact us having the idea that there are different classifications of Ehlers-Danlos Syndromes but unsure which one impacts them.
+Once in a while, we will hear a patient say that they never got a classification because their primary doctor told them the classifications didn’t matter because there is nothing that can be done about it, there are no effective treatments.

-The difficulty in being understood is difficulty is getting treatments that can help prevent knee surgery after knee surgery.
+The difficulty in Ehlers-Danlos Syndrome patients being understood is difficulty in getting treatments that can help prevent knee surgery after knee surgery.

 When we receive emails from people looking for help, they typically start with a medical history of many years even decades.
 We get emails that go like this: